PutuJem/tech230-CICD-with-Jenkins/README.md

 ![](images/restrict.PNG)

-4. Add the version control system using the github repository's SSH URL and credentials; Use the SSH username with private key option.
+4. Add the version control system using the github repository's SSH URL.
+Create a SSH key within the GitHub repository (`Settings` > `Deploy keys`) allowing read/write access and save it to the local `.ssh` folder.
+Use this SSH key as the `credentials` with the option SSH username with private key.

->Note: Specify the branch as `*/main` for this example, however once a new branch is introduced (i.e. `*/dev`) revert to this.
+>Note: Specify the branch as `*/main` for this example; this will need to be amended when a new branch is introduced (i.e. `*/dev`) in the latter example.

 ![](images/ssh.PNG)

-1. Tick the `GitHub hook trigger for GITScm polling` option to trigger a build any time a change is made in the GitHub repository; the repository is also shown within the Jenkins `workspace` for the particular item.
+5. Tick the `GitHub hook trigger for GITScm polling` option to trigger a build any time a change is made in the GitHub repository; the repository is also shown within the Jenkins `workspace` for the particular item.

 ![](images/webhook.PNG)